rehierl/node-tree-outliner/3-4-0-design-5.md

 The enter events of a section's top-level nodes can not be taken into account, as this would produce a conflict: A top-level node is a top-level node, because it is associated with a section.
 Using the enter event of such a node would result in not associating the top-level node itself.
-Such a definition would therefore be equivalent to case (2) and, because of that, be in conflict with the definition of a top-level node.
+Apart from being in conflict with the definition of a top-level node, such a definition would be equivalent to case (2).

 The enter events of one of the top-level node's ancestors can also not be used.
 That is, because in order to enter and associate a top-level node, all of its ancestors must have been entered already.
-Because of that, the enter events of a top-level node's ancestors are unavailable.
+Because of that, the enter events of a top-level node's ancestors can not be used.

 ### exit the last top-level node